Skyscanner Reveals Slow Travel and JOMO Trips as Top Travel Trends for Indian Travellers in 2020

 Up and Coming Locations

 Skyscanner's data also reveals the top three emerging destinations: Phuket (Thailand), Malé (Maldives) and Istanbul (Turkey).
-These three destinations have shown the biggest year-on-year growth in bookings, at 139%, 76%, and 34% respectively.
-Nairobi (Kenya), Seoul (South Korea), Budapest (Hungary) and Ho Chi Minh City and Hanoi in Vietnam also registered double-digit bookings volume growth, further emphasizing the diversity of travel experiences that Indian travelers are seeking in 2020.
+These three destinations have showed the biggest year-on-year growth in bookings, at 139%, 76% and 34% respectively.
+Nairobi (Kenya), Seoul (South Korea), Budapest (Hungary) and Ho Chi Minh City and Hanoi in Vietnam also registered double digit bookings volume growth, further emphasising the diversity of travel experiences that Indian travellers are seeking in 2020.

 For more information visit www.skyscanner.co.in/media/travel-trends-2020